The journey to sustainability

 To produce delicious, safe, healthy and traceable seafood products

 Harta Samudra is one of the leading company in implementing responsible sourcing practices in Indonesia.
 By partnering with Yayasan Masyarakat Dan Perikanan Indonesia (MDPI), Anova Food and Maluku Fisheries and Marine Services, we contribute the implementation of rigorous sampling and data collection program toward traceable and responsible fisheries management, especially Yellowfin Tuna, in Maluku and Indonesia.

 In 2014, Harta Samudra received the first in the world Fair Trade wild catch Yellowfin Tuna certification.
 This certification is the way to show the world that we are moving in the right direction and supporting the fish and livelihood sustainability in Indonesia.

-After attained BRC certification in 2018, and after a thorough process and rigorous assessment, in 2020, by partnering with MDPI and Anova food, we became the first Indonesian handline tuna fishery (and in the world) to be certified by the Marine Stewardship Council (MSC) with the ecolabel, which is considered the highest, most recognized seafood certification program, and indicates that we've met the international best practices for sustainable fishing.
+After attained BRC certification in 2018, and thorough process and rigorous assessment, in 2020, by partnering with MDPI and Anova food, we became the first Indonesian handline tuna fishery (and in the world) to be certified by the Marine Stewardship Council (MSC) with the ecolabel, which is considered the highest, most recognized seafood certification program, and indicates that we've met the international best practices for sustainable fishing.

 Photo courtesy of MDPI